The Return

 opportunity came up before she could flank the priest.
 With an exposed head and

-over thirty-five grams and having a kinetic energy of eight kilo-Joules slammed
+grams and having a kinetic energy of eight kilo-Joules slammed into the

 He had no chance to dodge and